music-encoding/guidelines/_guidelines-v3/02-header/01-headerFileDescription/01-headerTitleStatement.md

 will usually be the fullest form of the name, including first names.
 No specific recommendations are made at this time as to appropriate content for {% include link elem="resp" %}.
 However, it should make clear the nature of the responsibility.

-{% include plainExample.html example="examples/header/header-sample023.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample023.xml" valid="true" %}
 This method of encoding facilitates exchange of bibliographic data with library catalogs and bibliographic databases as well as applications whose handling of bibliographic data is